Stay up to date with notifications from The Independent

 Ms Ingram-Moore has now been disqualified from being a charity trustee (PA Archive)

-The Charity Commission has confirmed Ms Ingram-Moore and Mr Ingram-Moore had been disqualified from being a charity trustee for a period of 10 and eight years respectively due to misconduct or mismanagement.
+The Charity Commission confirmed Ms Ingram-Moore and Mr Ingram-Moore had been disqualified from being a charity trustee for a period of 10 and eight years respectively due to misconduct or mismanagement.

-And they said the length of time for the investigation to complete had been “harrowing and debilitating”.
+The family added that the length of time for the investigation to complete had been “harrowing and debilitating”.

 Join our commenting forum